Hi, my name is Greg! I’m 38 years old, and my wife Holly and I are on track to retire by the time we’re 52. Want to know our secrets? Here you go!

 We Build Additional Streams of Income

 To retire early, a single income from one job probably isn’t going to cut it.
 For most early retirees, it’s important to make extra money on the side.
 We’ve always sought ways to make money beyond our regular jobs.
 Luckily, there are a million ways to make extra money these days.
-In your spare time, you could try driving for Uber, open a small business, or create an online store.
+In your spare time, you could try driving for Lyft, open a small business, or create an online store.
 The possibilities are endless.

 Thanks so much for reading, and I hope this piece gives you some ideas on how to increase your own retirement savings.
 As always, I’m happy to answer any questions in the comments below.
 Good luck and here’s to a happy and healthy early retirement!